MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 \subsection{Loss Function}

-Before performing the loss calculation, we first deserialize the obtained sequence segmentation results to correspond to the initial unordered point cloud set as Euqation ~\ref{serialization}.
-Afterwards, following the majority of 3D segmentation methods, we adopt the combination of cross-entropy loss ($\mathcal{L}_{\mathrm{ce}}$) and Lov{\'a}sz-Softmax loss~\cite{lovasz} ($\mathcal{L}_{\mathrm{ls}}$) as the joint loss $\mathcal{L}=\mathcal{L}_{\mathrm{ce}}+\mathcal{L}_{\mathrm{ls}}$ for supervised training.
+Before performing the loss calculation, we first deserialize the obtained sequence segmentation results to correspond to the initial unordered point cloud set as Euqation ~\ref{serialization2}.
+Afterwards, following the majority of 3D segmentation methods, we adopt the combination of cross-entropy loss ($\mathcal{L}_{\mathrm{ce}}$) and Lov{\'a}sz-Softmax loss~\cite{lovasz} ($\mathcal{L}_{\mathrm{ls}}$) as the joint loss $\mathcal{L}=\mathcal{L}_{\mathrm{ce}}+\mathcal{L}_{\mathrm{ls}}$ to compute the loss for all points across all scans for supervised training.